mikegagnon/robodojo/doc/doc/main.md

 For example, a bot can obtain the number of banks in the forward bot, by using the `%banks` parameter.

+### Default values

+If an instruction attempts to read a remote value, but the forward cell is empty, then the remote value is read as zero.

 ### Remote-access cost

 Every instruction requires a certain number of cycles to execute.